Rinchu93/cgal/Guidelines/Testing.md

 When finishing, use `Ctrl+D` to leave the interactive shell and go back to your local system.

 ## Using CTest
 CTest is a testing tool shipped with CMake.
 Compared to the testsuite infrastructure of CGAL (the shell script `cgal_test`), its major benefit is the possibility to run tests in parallel.
+For the moment, our nightly test suites still use the old shell scripts, but in the future we plan to use CTest.
+Anyway, the support for CTest is already in CGAL, in te `master` branch.

 You can use ctest to test a specific example/test directory or the whole thing.
 First, you need a CGAL build with examples and tests.